cripto-portugal/TradingBot/README.md

 ```

 The bot will listen to price changes on a block by block basis and execute the trade when target prices are met.

-The Uniswap SDK can be used https://uniswap.org/docs/v2/SDK/getting-started/ to retrieve the prices.

 A smart contract is needed to execute the sell, it can look like this: